Joshua-McGee/doks/Overview.md

 ### Organizing teams

-With the teams feature, you can [create teams](insert link to to Create/Join a Team Guide) and organize users based on project assignments, company team structure, or any other team assignment that reflects your organizational needs.
-Teams are searchable by various tag criteria to help you quickly locate and assign the right people you need on your team.
+Agenda allows you to organize your people just as easily as your meeting schedules.
+You can [create and customize teams](insert link to Create a Team tutorial) to organize users based on project assignments, company team structure, or any other team assignment that reflects your organizational needs.
+Teams are searchable by various tag criteria to help you quickly locate and assign the right people you need in your meetings.

 ![](images/overview-team-view.png)

-When scheduling team meetings you simply have to select the team and all team member availability is assessed to present you with the best meeting times that work for everyone.
+When scheduling team meetings, simply select the team and the availability of all its members is factored in to suggest the ideal meeting times that work best for everyone.

 ### Merging external calendars